antsmartian/antoaravinth.github.com/_posts/2012-08-18-oh-really-i-was-wondering----until-i-find-this---.md

 >In mathematics, a square root of a number a is a number y such that y^2 = a . . .

-So square root of a number 36 will be 6 because 6*6 = 36.
+So square root of a number 36 will be 6 because 6 X 6 = 36.
 All with me?
 Cool.

 Now to make your brain work harder, what is the square root of 1694?
 Well, I myself don't know that.
 Using google calculator I get the answer as 41.1582312545.